 Clark's Drawing of White Salmon Trout

-The acquisition of scientific knowledge was an important goal of the Lewis and Clark Expedition.
-In his instructions to Meriwether Lewis, President Thomas Jefferson wrote that one of the objects of the Expedition was to describe the “the animals of the country generally, & especially those not known in the U.S.,” as well as other “objects worthy of notice” such as “the soil & face of the country, its growth & vegetable productions…and…mineral productions of every kind.”
+By June 1803, President Thomas Jefferson had given Meriwether Lewis lengthy written instructions on what information he was to gather on the Expedition.
+One of those instructions was to describe the “animals of the country generally, & especially those not known in the U.S.,” as well as other “objects worthy of notice” such as “the soil & face of the country, its growth & vegetable productions…and…mineral productions of every kind.”